Methods of payment Abuse

 ports:

-external_port:internal port
+external_port:Internal port

-For example, we will forward port 80 as 8094:
+For example, let's forward port 80 as 8094:

 docker-nginx: